damianwajser/spring-commons/README.md

 This project override all annotations for standard JSR annotations.

-Some annotations accept additional attributes like ***isNulleable***, but the message and the ***bussisnessCode*** attributes are common to all of them. message: This is the message that will usually be rendered when the value of the respective property fails validation.
+Some annotations accept additional attributes like ***isNulleable***, but the message and the ***bussisnessCode*** attributes are common to all of them.

+Message: This is the message that will usually be rendered when the value of the respective property fails validation.

 ## 3 [spring-commons-exception-handler](https://github.com/damianwajser/spring-commons/tree/master/spring-commons-exception-handler "spring-commons-exception-handler")
 This module is responsible for generating error messages (REST) when an exception occurs, generating a unique interface for these occurrences.
 It is also in charge of correctly setting the HTTP codes in the message.